menu

 When you are in Lansing, you'll notice that it is more blue-collar than most other communities in America.
 44.81% of Lansing’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lansing is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Lansing who work in office and administrative support (12.99%), food service (6.93%), and farm management occupations (6.06%).

-In terms of college education, Lansing is nearly on par with the US average for all cities of 21.84%: 17.14% of adults 25 and older in Lansing have a bachelor's degree or advanced degree.
+The education level of Lansing citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.14% of adults 25 and older in Lansing have a college degree.

 The per capita income in Lansing in 2022 was $31,202, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $124,808 for a family of four.
 However, Lansing contains both very wealthy and poor people as well.